 https://[aem-server-url]:[port]/.
 Then select the Connect option.
 Provide credentials to connect the app with the server.

-The key tasks you do using the Experience Manager desktop app are:
+The key tasks you perform using the Adobe Experience Manager desktop app are:

 Download this print-ready PDF file.

 Before you start using the application, understand How the app works.
 Also, familiarize yourself with the following terms: